Salford has shown a better performance on climate change compared to other local areas, according to Manchester Friends of the Earth.

-They hosted a discussion earlier this week at The Green Fish Resource Centre in Manchester.
+The award-winning environmental group, which campaigns on local, national and international issues, hosted a discussion at The Green Fish Resource Centre in Manchester.

 This discussion was open to everyone and was held by Mike Childs, Head of Science, Policy and Research at Friends of the Earth.
 It outlined the UK’s pathway for achieving net-zero greenhouse emissions by 2038 and where local authorities come in.

-Mike Childs explained that, “If you go on to the Friends of the Earth climate action website, you can find this how climate friendly is your area, put in your postcode and it will pull up a description of the area.”
+Mr Childs explained: “If you go on to the Friends of the Earth climate action website, you can find this how climate friendly is your area, put in your postcode and it will pull up a description of the area.”

-Salford scored 84% on their climate friendly test, making Salford better than most other local areas.
+Salford scored 84 per cent on their climate friendly test, making Salford better than most other local areas.